Multiple MRO transactions add unnecessary business costs, but with support from the right supplier these can be removed

 Allen believes this collaborative approach is paying dividends for his business.
 “The perfect example was a couple of years ago,” he recalls.
 “An RS report picked up that we had been ordering a particular low-value item every working day, and in some cases twice a day.
 By having that data, we were able to adjust and bring in much larger stock levels of this item – while the purchase cost of this item is minimal, we were spending far too much time on the transactions.”

-"Having a local RS branch makes it more of a personal service because the team in Birmingham have got to know our business and our requirements"Martin Allen, Purchasing Manager, Power Panels
+"Having a local RS branch makes it more of a personal service because the team in Birmingham have got to know our business and our requirements"Martin Allen, Commercial Manager, Power Panels

 Allen has also found that a local trade counter has proven invaluable.
 “The Birmingham branch is incredibly important to us because we can often ring up and actually speak to the person who’s picking the order for us,” says Allen.
 “It makes it more of a personal service because the team there have got to know our business and our requirements.
 There have been several occasions when they have rightly queried an order because it looks ‘off’ to them and it turned out a mistake had been made at our end.